ubershmekel/thoughts/Arity Styles.md

 ## Personal Preference

-It depends for which need but I personally like `Constructor Configuration` and `Globals` the most.
+It depends but I personally like `Constructor Configuration` and `Globals` the most.